Scream 4: Home media

 Scream 4 was first released on DVD and Blu-ray in Mexico on August 5, 2011.
 It was later released in the United Kingdom and Ireland on August 22, 2011, in Canada and the United States on October 4, 2011, and in Australia and New Zealand on October 13, 2011.
-The film made roughly $4,103,282 in DVD sales in the United States, bringing the film's lifetime gross to approximately $101,334,702.
 In the US DVD and Blu-ray rental charts, Scream 4 entered at #2 on its week of release.
 The film then spent 7 consecutive weeks among the top twenty of the chart.
 Scream 4 made its television debut on April 20, 2012, on cable channel Showtime.
 In December 2012, Showtime featured Scream 4 during a free weekend preview, where the station was available in over 80 million homes in America.
 On April 19, 2013, Scream 4 was added to Netflix's online streaming service.
 To promote the DVD and Blu-ray release, Universal Studios produced "Terror Tram: SCRE4M For Your Life" as an event featured in its annual Halloween Horror Nights throughout September and October 2011.

+The film grossed $10.3 million in home sales.